Why should I keep my private health insurance during the COVID-19 pandemic?

 When we catch up with friends and family, we usually have dinner together, go for a walk or watch a movie.
 Now that everyone’s routine is simplified, you may feel like you quickly run out of exciting things to say.
 But we can still have dinner or watch a movie at the same time as a friend, while chatting to them on the phone.
 Doing the same activity while you’re chatting means you’ll spend some quality time together in a relaxed way.

 Hobbies provide a welcome distraction in a stressful time.
-Are you missing your gym?
+Unable to get to the gym?
 Join an online fitness class.
 Longing for a girls’ night?
 Schedule a group chat.
 Wish you could hear some live music?
 Lots of artists are livestreaming.

 “If we can retain as much of normality as possible and adjust where we have to, I think we’ll ride through this time of distancing a lot better,” says Marny.